nflanner/project-1/README.md

 WHEN I slect a genre of movie and select 'Start Roulette' THEN I am presented with a movie image and short plot WHEN I select 'Additional Info'
-THEN I am presented with a new page that displays tha moive poster and various additiona information WHEN I am on the main page and I enter a movie title, genre, and personal rating THEN My inputs are saved and stored in a list that I can reference
+THEN I am presented with a new page that displays the movie poster and various additional information WHEN I am on the main page and I enter a movie title, genre, and personal rating THEN My inputs are saved and stored in a list that I can reference
 ```